truenas/middleware/docs/userguide/freenas_sharing.rst

   *http* or
   *https*, depending upon the "Protocol" configured in :menuselection:`Services --> WebDAV`.

-* **IP address:** is the IP address of the FreeNAS® system.
+* **IP address:** is the IP address or hostname of the FreeNAS® system.
 Take care when configuring a public IP address to ensure that the network's firewall only allows access to authorized systems.

 * **port_number:** is configured in :menuselection:`Services --> WebDAV`.
 If the FreeNAS® system is to be accessed using a public IP address, consider changing the default port number and ensure that the network's firewall only allows access to authorized systems.